testflows/TestFlows-WebSite/source/handbook/index.md

 requirements are usually verified by [Feature]s or [Module]s and low level requirements by individual [Test]s or [Scenario]s.

-Writing untestable requirements is not much use.
+Writing untestable requirements is not very useful.
 Keep this in mind during your software testing process.

 > _When writing requirements, you should be thinking about tests or test suites that would verify them, and